cockroachdb/docs/src/current/cockroachcloud/create-a-serverless-cluster.md

 ## Step 5.
 Name the cluster

 The cluster is automatically given a randomly-generated name.
 If desired, change the cluster's name.
 The cluster name must be 6-20 characters in length, and can include lowercase letters, numbers, and dashes (but no leading or trailing dashes).
-You cannot edit a cluster's name after it is created.
+A cluster's name cannot be edited after it is created.

 If you're creating a free cluster or you've already set up your billing information, click **Create cluster**.
 Your cluster will be created in a few seconds.